wondenge/otomatik/README.md

 http.ListenAndServe(":80", mux)
 ```

-Use Otomatik:
+We use Otomatik:

 ```go
 // encrypted HTTPS with HTTP->HTTPS redirects - yay! 🔒😍
 otomatik.HTTPS([]string{"example.com"}, mux)
 ```

-That line of code will serve your HTTP router `mux` over HTTPS, complete with HTTP->HTTPS redirects.
+This line of code serves our HTTP router `mux` over HTTPS, complete with HTTP->HTTPS redirects.

 It obtains and renews the TLS certificates.
 It staples OCSP responses for greater privacy and security.
-As long as your domain name points to your server, Otomatik will keep its connections secure.
+As long as our domain name points to our server, Otomatik will keep its connections secure.

 ## Features